Experiential Learning in Kinesiology

 Are you ready to take your skills outside of the classroom?
 Here are your steps to success in kinesiology experiential learning.

-By attending a session early in your planning process, you’ll save yourself a lot of time and stress.
+By attending office hours early in your planning process, you’ll save yourself a lot of time and stress.

 Securing a site is a big process between all those supporting you, but ultimately, you’re accountable completing the steps properly.